ome/omero-documentation/omero/sysadmins/config.rst

 omero.web.debug
 ^^^^^^^^^^^^^^^
 A boolean that turns on/off debug mode.
+Use debug mode only in development, not in production, as it logs sensitive and confidential information in plaintext.

 Default: `false`